Kakuli Bush Camp

 Kakuli combines perfectly with its sister camps - Luwi, the most remote of the Norman Carr Camps, Nsolo, which is also on the Luwi sand river and Mchenja, set on a sweeping bend of the Luangwa River and the most luxurious camp.
 We would suggest starting at Luwi and travelling through the camps to finish at Mchenja, which is a super spot to end your safari adventure.

-Kakuli Bush Camp comprises just four spacious, traditional safari tents under shady thatched roofs, each with an open-air bathroom and are decorated with neutral materials.
+Kakuli Bush Camp comprises just five spacious, traditional safari tents under shady thatched roofs, each with an open-air bathroom and are decorated with neutral materials.
 All of the tents overlook the river with stunning views up and down this hippo-packed stretch of the Luangwa.
+Two of the tents at Kakuli are linked to make a two bedroom family tent and all of the tented suites have been replaced and will be brand new for every season.

 A lovely thatched chitenje (sitting area) acts as the centre of camp.
 It is on a wooden deck overlooking the grazing lawn that leads down to the two rivers and is a perfect spot in which to relax enjoy a book from the 'library' whilst watching the river and the wildlife meander by.